WHY DO MY SINUS SYMPTOMS KEEP COMING BACK IF TESTS ARE NORMAL

-When Lyme Disease Mimics a Sinus Infection
+When Lyme Disease Mimics a Sinus Infection: Why Symptoms Persist

-Many are treated repeatedly for chronic sinusitis with antibiotics, nasal sprays, or short courses of steroids, yet symptoms persist.
-Imaging may be normal, and ENT evaluations may not reveal a clear explanation.
 Over time, frustration grows as symptoms continue without lasting relief, particularly when test results do not seem to match symptom severity.

 How Lyme Disease Mimics Sinus Infection Symptoms

-Patients with Lyme disease often describe facial pressure or pain that feels indistinguishable from sinus pressure, along with headaches that resemble sinus headaches.
-Many report a constant sensation of congestion even when nasal passages appear clear.
 Ear fullness or popping may occur, as well as head heaviness and cognitive symptoms such as brain fog or difficulty concentrating.

 Why Lyme Disease Can Resemble a Sinus Problem

-Lyme disease is a multisystem infection that can involve the nervous system and immune system in addition to joints and skin.
-In some patients, inflammation related to Lyme disease affects sensory processing, cranial nerves, and vascular regulation in the head and face rather than causing a true sinus infection.
+In some patients, inflammation related to Lyme disease affects cranial nerves, sensory processing, and vascular regulation in the head and face rather than causing a true sinus infection.

 ENT literature has long recognized that facial pain, pressure, and headaches are not always caused by sinus disease and may occur even when sinus imaging is normal.
-When Lyme-related inflammation affects nerves or surrounding tissues, patients may experience symptoms that closely resemble sinusitis despite the absence of obstruction, purulence, or infection on imaging.
-This overlap explains why Lyme disease mimics sinus infection symptoms even when sinus-directed treatments are used appropriately.

 Current medical literature does not identify Lyme disease as a common cause of sinusitis.
 However, head and neck symptoms associated with Lyme disease may overlap with sinus complaints, which can complicate diagnosis when imaging and standard treatments are unrevealing.